pra-y/Linux-commands/README.md

 115. Nice value of process ==> Niceness scale goes from -20 to 19.
 The lower the no. more priority that task gets.
 Process priority = nice
 ex.- nice -n 5 process
+Starts a process with a specific priority (lower values mean higher priority) --> nice -n <priority> <command>
+Changes the priority of a running process --> renice <priority> -p <PID>

-116. How to check the nice value of process ==> ps -l PID (For PID either can use ps or pid of service_name)
+117. How to check the nice value of process ==> ps -l PID (For PID either can use ps or pid of service_name)
-117. You want a process with a PID of 8675 to complete its task faster than the default rate ==> renice -20 -p 8675 (This can also be done by top command)
+118. You want a process with a PID of 8675 to complete its task faster than the default rate ==> renice -20 -p 8675 (This can also be done by top command)
-118. If you want your process keep running in background after closing the terminal ==> nohup nohup process & nohup process > /dev/null 2>&1 &
+119. If you want your process keep running in background after closing the terminal ==> nohup nohup process & nohup process > /dev/null 2>&1 &
-119. Display info about kernel related messages along with hardware ans system startup messages stored in kernel ring buffer ==> dmesg
+120. Display info about kernel related messages along with hardware ans system startup messages stored in kernel ring buffer ==> dmesg
-120. Command to show all the lines except any lines starting with '#' in a file ==> cat file | grep -v ^#
+121. Command to show all the lines except any lines starting with '#' in a file ==> cat file | grep -v ^#
-121. What is hypervisor ==> It's a software that creates and runs VMs
+122. What is hypervisor ==> It's a software that creates and runs VMs
-122. Command to display a list of currently configured Physical volumes ==> sudo lvs (use 'vgs' for volume groups)
+123. Command to display a list of currently configured Physical volumes ==> sudo lvs (use 'vgs' for volume groups)
-123. Filesystem ==> OS stores and manages the data or partitions using a structure called filesystem Filesystem include files, directories and it's related permissions.
+124. Filesystem ==> OS stores and manages the data or partitions using a structure called filesystem Filesystem include files, directories and it's related permissions.
 FS stores data in hierarchy of directories and files
-124. How to check your Linux Filesystem ==> lsblk -f
+125. How to check your Linux Filesystem ==> lsblk -f

 ## SHELL
 125. Shell is a interface/command line for user.
 A shell provide an environment to a user to execute commands and interact with terminal.